Shredded paper is not recyclable in your curbside bin

-Shredded paper can be reduced by only shredding what must be shredded – such as account numbers – and then the rest of the paper can be recycled normally.
+BEFORE SHREDDING, consider reducing by only shredding what must be shredded – such as account numbers – and then the rest of the paper can be recycled normally.
+You may also rip off just the sensitive information portion or compost your shredded paper.

 Office Depot OfficeMax616-785-0011